Munyaradzi-Brendon-Tonje/Munyaradzi-Brendon-Tonje/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- Skillset: I am fairly decent at using Phython, Java and C++.
+- Skillset: I am fairly decent at using Phython
 - ⚽ Hobbies: I enjoy playing and watching Football and any other sport but mainly football.
 - 📫 How to reach me: through email at munyatonje10@gmail.com (personal email address).
 - 😄 Pronouns: He/Him.